Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

 \subsubsection{Step 1: Remove arrows with \(\wtp = -m\)}

-Order to depth $m$ by appling Lemma~\ref{Lemma1} to each one-handle, with respect to the ordering \(\leq_{m}\).
-Notice that, since the original configuration has depth \(m\), depth less than or equal to \(m\) is unaffected by this operation and so it does not matter which one we do first.
+Order to depth $m$ by applying Lemma~\ref{Lemma1} to each one-handle, with respect to any extension of the partial ordering \(\leq_{m}\) to a total ordering.
+Since the original configuration has depth \(m\), the ordering \(\leq_m\) is unaffected by this operation, and it does not matter which handle we order first.
 The new configuration has depth \(m\) and is sorted with respect to \(\leq_m\).
-This means that if we take an arrow with \(|\wtp|=m\) and push it \(m\) steps in the direction towards the corner box (to where its endpoints diverge), it will remain positively oriented.
-Thus there are no arrows with \(\wtp = -m\) in the new configuration.
+This means that if we take an arrow with \(|\wtp|=m\) and push it \(m\) steps in the direction towards the corner box (to where its endpoints diverge), it will remain positively oriented, and thus will run clockwise around the corner box.
+Thus any such arrow actually has \( \wtp=m\), and there are no arrows with \(\wtp = -m\) in the new configuration.